You are here

 The Six Areas of Academic and Functional Skill

-This document was developed to provide a focused definition of discrete categories of observable and measurable student academic and functional skill (or behavior).
+The six areas outlined below provide a focused definition of discrete categories of observable and measurable student academic and functional skill (or behavior).
 No assumptions are made about ecological or other factors that may cause or influence student performance in any of the six areas or affect the assessment of performance within the six areas.
 For example, trauma, mental health, nutrition, cultural and linguistic diversity, or other complex factors may help explain why a student demonstrated a certain skill level or behavior response.
-The effects of such factors are of great importance and it is expected that individual evaluators and IEP teams consider them when selecting measurement tools and when interpreting and using assessment data and other information to make educational decisions.
-While not addressed in this particular document, the influence of such ecological or other factors and their important role in IEP team activities and decisions is addressed in other guidance.
+The effects of such factors are of great importance during both evaluation and IEP development processes and should be considered when selecting measurement tools and when interpreting and using assessment data and other information to make educational decisions.
+While not addressed in this document, the influence of such ecological or other factors and their important role in IEP team activities and decisions is addressed in other guidance.
+For this reason, the Six Areas may be especially helpful when IEP teams use a problem-solving or inquiry-based approach such as utilizing the RIOT/ICEL Matrix.

-Strengths or needs in any of the six areas do not either predetermine or exclude a student from special education eligibility and must be explored in relation to each student’s age, developmental level, home language, and cultural and ethnic norms and background.
+Strengths or needs in any of the six areas do not either predetermine or exclude a student from special education eligibility nor from receiving any particular type of special education service.
+Student strengths and needs in each area should be explored in relation to each student’s age, developmental level, home language, and cultural and ethnic norms and background.
 An IEP team can discuss how a student’s strengths and needs in each area affect the student’s access, engagement, and progress in age or grade-level curriculum, instruction and other activities, and environments.
-When used to develop developmentally and educationally relevant questions, each area should be discussed in relation to different conditions for learning (i.e. environments, supports, potential barriers, teaching methods, group size, relationships, etc).
+When used to develop developmentally and educationally relevant questions, each area should be discussed in relation to different conditions for learning (i.e. environments, supports, potential barriers, teaching methods, group size, relationships, etc.).
 For example, “what are the conditions when the student is most successful at demonstrating reading skill?”

 1. Academics